Green Dot (GDOT)

 AI Analysis | Feedback

-Jess Unruh was appointed Chief Financial Officer of Green Dot in November 2022 and has been with the company since 2009.
-In his previous role as operational CFO and Chief Accounting Officer, Mr. Unruh led financial operations for Green Dot, including corporate accounting, tax, financial reporting, corporate finance, and financial planning and analytics.
-Before joining Green Dot, he served in the audit practice at Ernst & Young LLP.
-Mr. Unruh holds B.S. degrees in Accounting and Business Administration from the University of Southern California.
+Jess Unruh was appointed Chief Financial Officer of Green Dot in November 2022.
+He joined the company in 2009.
+His previous roles at Green Dot include operational CFO and chief accounting officer, where he oversaw financial operations, including corporate accounting, tax, financial reporting, corporate finance, and financial planning and analytics.
+Before joining Green Dot, Mr. Unruh served in the audit practice at Ernst & Young LLP from 2003 to April 2009.

 AI Analysis | Feedback

-The key risks to Green Dot's business are:
+The key risks to Green Dot (GDOT) include:

 AI Analysis | Feedback